AlexLee01/Embracing-Resilience-DFIL/README.md

 ## Dataset Access

-Dataset: **PFA (Protective Factor-Aware Dataset)** — collected from 6,943 users on the r/SuicideWatch subreddit (June 2010 – September 2022), with expert annotations of risk factors, protective factors, and temporally-aware suicide risk levels following the Columbia Suicide Severity Rating Scale (C-SSRS).
+Dataset: **PFA (Protective Factor-Aware Dataset)** — constructed from posts collected from 6,943 users on the r/SuicideWatch subreddit (June 2010 – September 2022).
+Following the filtering and annotation procedure described in the paper, the final expert-annotated dataset contains 237 users and 2,515 posts, with labels for risk factors, protective factors, and temporally-aware suicide risk levels following the Columbia Suicide Severity Rating Scale (C-SSRS).

 To receive access, you will need to read, sign, and send back the attached data usage agreement (DUA).